About Me

 Inclusive Worldviews

 There is no "one truth" for all people.
 We come together with a wide variety of perspectives shaped by our experiences.
-It is crucial to validate clients' unique views on culture, family, beliefs, and other valued aspects of living.
-The goal is to create a space that is inclusive of multiple perspectives.
+It is crucial to validate clients' unique views on culture, family, ethics, and spiritual beliefs.
+The goal is to create a space that welcomes multiple perspectives.

 Educational Background